sebpuchalski/Predicting-Price-of-Airbnb-Listings-in-NYC/README.md

 -understand if any listings may be over or underpriced -derive additional useful and interesting insights

+The first part (NYC Airbnb Data Preparation and Analysis) deals with taking the existing dataset, performing data cleaning, feature engineering and preliminary analysis.
+The product of this part is a data file for Machnie Learning analysis.

-The Machine Learning part of the project is in progress
+The Machine Learning part of the project (NYC Airbnb ML in progress) applies machine learning algorithms to predict price of lising based on various input variables.
+This part of the project is partially completed, but still in progress.